WoltLab/WCF/wcfsetup/install/files/lib/system/api/laminas/laminas-zendframework-bridge/README.md

 This package should be installed only if you are also using the composer plugin that installs Laminas packages to replace ZF/Apigility/Expressive packages.

+This tool supports:

+* Zend Framework MVC projects, all v2 and v3 releases
+* Apigility projects, all stable versions
+* Expressive versions, all stable versions

 ## Installation